Chrome Management (puppeteer)

 - mouse emulation

-- and much more; any standard action can be automated
+- and much more; any standard actions can be automated

-- simpler bypass of various scraping protections, as the Chromium browser closely resembles what users employ
+- easier bypass of various anti-scraping protections, as the Chromium browser is as similar as possible to the one used by real users

 - ability to work in

-Headlessmode, i.e., without the graphical browser interface, which saves resources and allows launching the browser on servers without a graphical environment
+Headlessmode, i.e., without the browser's graphical interface, which saves resources and allows running the browser on servers without a GUI environment

-It must be considered that browser operation is much more resource-intensive (CPU, Memory) than regular A-Parser threads
+It should be noted that browser operation is much more resource-intensive (CPU, Memory) than regular A-Parser threads.

-Depending on the site complexity, it is recommended to use a number of threads (browser tabs) no more than 1-2 for each available CPU core, for example, 8 to 16 tabs for an 8-core processor
+Depending on the website's complexity, it is recommended to use a number of threads (browser tabs) no more than 1-2 per each available CPU core; for example, for 8-core processors - from 8 to 16 tabs.

-- the scraper takes screenshots of sites of a specified size and can also reduce (scale) the image
+- the parser takes screenshots of websites at a specified size and can also downscale (resize) the image

-- creates a separate browser tab for each A-Parser thread
+- it creates a separate browser tab for each A-Parser thread

 import { BaseParser, PuppeteerTypes } from 'a-parser-types';